foonoo/plugin-responsive-images/README.md

  Parameter            | Default    | Description
 --------------------- |------------|-------------------------------
-`classes`             | None       | A list of classes and their associated parameters.
+`presets`             | None       | A list of presets and their associated parameters.
 See the example on parameter classes above for more details.
-`compression_quality` | `70`       | Specifies the compression quality of the intermediate images generated.
+`compression-quality` | `70`       | Specifies the compression quality of the intermediate images generated.
 This is specified as a value between `0` and `100`.
 `hidpi`               | `false`    | A boolean flag that determnies whether high DPI versions of the images are generated.
-`image-path`          |            | Specifies the location in which the rendered intermediary images will be shown.
 `max-width`           | Image width| Specifies the maximum width an image could possibly have on the final website.
 `min-width`           | 200px      | Specifies the smallest sized image the responsive image should generate.
 `num-steps`           | 7          | Specifies the number of images to be generated.